 How the CPAP Machine Will Help Sleep Apnea

 The mask will fill with the pressurized air.
-In positive airway pressure therapy, this air will help push against and clear any blockages.
-It is these blockages that cause people to stop and start breathing in their sleep.
+This air will help push against and clear any blockages in positive airway pressure therapy.
+These blockages cause people to stop and start breathing in their sleep.

 How BiPAP Machines Work